radiac/django-tagulous/docs/introduction.rst

 Both libraries store tags in a single tag model, which means there can only be one set of tags for the site - different models cannot use different sets of tags, and a model can only ever have one tag field.
-In contrast, Tagulous assumes the tags for each field should be kept separate, and lets you explicity state which fields should share tags.
+In contrast, Tagulous assumes the tags for each field should be kept separate, and lets you explicitly state which fields should share tags.

 They also store the relationship between tags and tagged items using a ``GenericForeignKey``, but generic relations tend to be second-class citizens